 The national media frequently paints Detroit as a near constant subject of sad stories during this ailing economy.
 But there are outliers in every struggling economy, and in this city there is a bright and beautiful outlier: The Detroit Opera House is not struggling at all.
 It is thriving, thanks in part to the leadership of its director, David Dichiera.

 In the 2008 democratic primaries so far, the percentage of the vote that is Latino has risen dramatically.
 In California, for example, Latino voter participation in the primary doubled over 2004, and in Texas it increased by 50 percent.
-Now, candidates are getting increasingly sophisticated in they way they’re targeting ...
+Now, candidates are getting increasingly sophisticated ...